kricsleo/unplugin-sentry/README.md

 // }
 ```

-For TS support, add the following config to your `tsconfig.json`:
+Need TS support for this runtime module?
+Just add the following config to your `tsconfig.json`.

 ```json
 {